The Jews of the Greek Islands:

 About Joseph

-Joseph Michael Vardakis was born in Athens, Greece.
-He has a B.A in Psychology, an M.A in Psychobiology and is currently completing his M.Sc in Clinical Psychology.
-He has lived and studied in the UK, South Africa and Israel and is currently residing in Athens.
-He has been a student counsellor for the Ministry of Absorption for new immigrants to Israel and has also worked in an educational framework for the Jewish community in South Africa before his studies.
-On his spare time, he offers themed tours in Athens, including sites of Jewish interest.
+Joseph has served as a student counsellor for the Ministry of Aliyah and Integration in Israel and has worked in an educational setting within the Jewish community of South Africa before beginning his academic studies.
+In his spare time, he offers themed tours in Athens, including visits to sites of Jewish interest.

 You will be asked to select one of these options: